akil-git/CSE-242/README.md

 # Tech Accessories E-commerce Site

 This is a full-stack e-commerce application for Tech Accessories.
-The design is based on https://www.figma.com/design/mg61KzN1JbG7pjhCWEFYWL/Tech-Accessories-E-commerce-Site.

 ## Features